Niedermayrite

 Niedermayrite is a rare hydrated copper cadmium sulfate hydroxide mineral with formula: Cu_{4}Cd(SO_{4})_{2}(OH)_{6}·4H_{2}O. It crystallizes in the monoclinic system and occurs as encrustations and well formed vitreous blue-green prismatic crystals.
 It has a specific gravity of 3.36.

 Niedermayrite was named for Gerhard Niedermayr (born 1941), an Austrian mineralogist affiliated with the Naturhistorisches Museum in Vienna, Austria.
 It was first described in 1998 from a mine in the Lavrion District, Attica, Greece.
 It is also reported from the Ophir District, Tooele County, Utah.
-The environment is in brecciated marble.
-The cadmium dominant analogue of campigliaite.
+The environment is in brecciated marble, the cadmium dominant analogue of campigliaite.
+In 2020, it was found in Tsumeb, Namibia.